IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 * Attendance is mandatory.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
 I cannot stress this enough.
 You must attend class to ensure that you are understanding how to work.
 I cover how to do the assignments in class, when they are assigned.
 * Unexcused absences will affect your grade, after 3 of them.
 * Feedback sessions cannot be made up.
 * Be on Time.
 Tardiness will affect your grade.
-For every 3 tardies (15 minutes or more), you accure an absence.
+For every 3 tardies (15 minutes or more), you accrue an absence.
 See above
 * Contact the professor IN ADVANCE if you will not be in class (via direct message on slack is preferred).
 * Attendance is mandatory for the midterm and final presentations / critiques.
 No exceptions.
 Critiques can not be made up.
 * Work is still due on due dates, regardless of whether you are in class or not.